sagesharp/coc-handbook/response/decision.md

  it's removed from published version of the talk, is the tweet was offending, we ask author to remove it, so on and so on.

-However, your decision may change if during the talk it will be clear that offender indeed meant harm, or just "did not care".
+However, your decision may change if during the talk it will be clear that the reported person indeed meant harm, or just "did not care".
 In this case, you should not make a decision on spot, but meet with your Response Team to decide a new sanction after "the talk".

-The possible sanctions might be different if the offender feels sorry for their actions or if they are defensive and angry about the report.
+The possible sanctions might be different if the reported person feels sorry for their actions or if they are defensive and angry about the report.
 It may also depend on whether their actions were deliberate or they intended no harm.

 Most Code of Conduct incidents reach a common understanding, and giving people a warning to allow them to correct their actions in the future is the best solution in the situation.

-In case the offender poses a threat to other attendees or organizers of the event, Response Team could take more extreme steps to ensure safety of everyone at the event.
+In case the reported person poses a threat to other attendees or organizers of the event, Response Team could take more extreme steps to ensure safety of everyone at the event.

 ## Possible sanctions